 The USPTO has developed regulations and procedures to govern administration of the Leahy-Smith Act, and many of the substantive changes to patent law associated with the Leahy-Smith Act, and in particular, the first to file provisions, did not become effective until March 16, 2013.
 However, the full impact of the Leahy-Smith Act and the courts' review of any appeals to related proceedings, is in its early stages.
 Accordingly, the full impact that the Leahy-Smith Act will have on the operation of our business is not clear.
 However, the Leahy-Smith Act and its implementation could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents, as well as our ability to bring about timely favorable resolution of any disputes involving our patents and the patents of others.
 Patent applications in the United States are maintained in confidence for at least 18 months after their earliest effective filing date.
 Consequently, we cannot be certain we were the first to invent or the first to file patent applications of our current or future product candidates that we may develop, license, or acquire.
-In the event that a third party has also filed a U.S. patent application relating to our product candidates or a similar invention in the United States.
+In the event that a third party has also filed a U.S. patent application relating to our product candidates or a similar invention, we may have to participate in interference proceedings declared by the USPTO to determine priority of invention in the United States.
 The costs of these proceedings could be substantial and it is possible that our efforts would be unsuccessful, resulting in a material adverse effect on our U.S. patent position.
-The results of these types of proceedings may reduce the scope of, or invalidate, our patent rights, allow third parties to commercialize our technology or products without infringing third party patent rights.
-In addition, if the breadth or strength of protection provided by our patent and plications is threatened, it could dissuade companies from collaborating with us to license, develop, or commercialize current or future product candidates.
-Such results could have a material adverse effect on our business is of ope
+The results of these types of proceedings may reduce the scope of, or invalidate, our patent rights, allow third parties to commercialize our technology or products and compete directly with us, without payment to us, or result in our inability to manufacture or commercialize products without infringing third party patent rights.
+In addition, if the breadth or strength of protection provided by our patents and patent applications is threatened, it could dissuade companies from collaborating with us to license, develop, or commercialize current or future product candidates.
+Such results could have a material adverse effect on our business, financial condition, results of operations, and prospects.